journeyman88/alea-iacta-est/README.md

 https://discord.com/oauth2/authorize?client_id=777835776757989427&scope=bot&permissions=0

 The bot supports system specific rolls and also has an expression solver to work on more generic rolls.
+The bot will listen to messages prefixed by `!alea`, and can also be configured to listen on the supported system-specific `!bang`: for example `!7s2` is a shortcut for `!alea 7s2` or `!alea 7th-sea-2nd`.
+In the official instance this behaviour is enabled by default.

 ## Expression Engine
 The expression engine is built to be used as a simple dice roller and can be invoked using the `!alea expr <expression>` command.
 It can solve compounded expression in algebrical sum form, and can interpret - beside simple integer constants - the following notations: